 Other Interesting Facts

-42. Murtala Muhammed could speak the Yoruba language fluently.
-As Head-of-State, Muhammed was suspected by the western countries of having communist views due to his activities in Angola.
+42. Murtala Muhammed remains the only Northern Head of State who could speak the Yoruba language fluently.
+As Nigeria’s Head-of-State, Muhammed was suspected by western countries, especially the United States, of having communist views due to his activities in Angola.

 43. In 1966, when Chief Obafemi Awolowo was released from prison in Calabar and flown to Lagos, it was a young Major Murtala Muhammed who volunteered to drive him to his hometown, Ikenne.

-44. His portrait adorns the 20 naira note.
+44. Murtala Muhammed’s portrait adorns the ₦20 note.
 It is the only Nigerian currency note to feature a military man as other notes feature civilians.